Blaizzy/mlx-embeddings/docs/Acceptable-Formulae.md

 ### Stuff that requires heavy manual pre/post-install intervention
 We're a package manager so we want to do things like resolve dependencies and set up applications for our users.
 If things require too much manual intervention then they aren't useful in a package manager.

+## Stuff that requires vendored versions of homebrew formulae
+Homebrew formula should avoid having multiple, separate, upstream projects bundled together in a single package to avoid having shipping outdated/insecure versions of software that is already a formula.

+For more info see [Debian](https://www.debian.org/doc/debian-policy/ch-source.html#s-embeddedfiles) and [Fedora's](https://docs.fedoraproject.org/en-US/packaging-guidelines/#bundling) stance on this.

 ### Sometimes there are exceptions
 Even if all criteria are met we may not accept the formula.
 Documentation tends to lag behind current decision-making.
 Although some